 Looking for an automation tool to analyze your Walmart Advertising performance without additional maintenance or manual processing?

-Now, you can connect to Walmart Advertising on Adriel’s marketing dashboard.
+Now, you can connect to Walmart Advertising on Adriel’s ecommerce dashboard.
 Instantly access real-time performance reports in minutes, and save your marketing team dozens of hours every week.
-Find more information on Walmart Advertising integration here.
+Find out more information on Walmart Advertising integration.